 The Institute represents approximately 300 climate related researchers across ANU, including academics, visiting fellows / honorary roles and PhD students.
 We have a staff of five including our Director, Business Manager, Knowledge Exchange Specialist, Communications Manager and Administrator.
-We also have two additional staff members who are undertaking research roles supported by funding external to ANU.
+We also have three additional staff members who are undertaking research roles supported by funding external to ANU.

 The strategies we use to help develop climate change solutions are:

 - Develop research aimed at tackling critical climate change issues by initiating and supporting new interdisciplinary approaches.

 - Develop strategies to enhance uptake of our research across government and industry.

 - Provide policy-relevant advice to the Australian, ACT and other governments via briefings, advisory roles, seminars, roundtable discussions and policy submissions.

 - Communicate ANU climate related research via events, media relations and digital communications.

 - Build a collaborative community of climate change researchers and teachers across ANU.

 - Work with academics to develop innovative climate-oriented courses – at undergraduate, postgraduate and professional levels.